jasb3110/Radiocarbon-reservoir/README.md

 |:----------------------------------------------------------------------:|
 |                                                *Figure 1.
 Biplot of Principal component of data (n=90)*                                                 |

 PC1 (∼29%) is interpreted as signal of latitudinal position.
 PC1 has the highest loading for latitude, uncertainty of $\Delta R$ and calibrated age.
 PC2 (∼23%) is interpreted as signal of longitudinal position.
 PC2 has the highest loading for calibrated age, longitude and uncertainty of $\Delta R$ [(fig. 1)](#principal-component-analysis-(pca)).
 Hence, it can be said that the seven variables represent the variability of the data.
+My first assumption is to the difference in species or organic remains is not outstanding for estimating $\Delta R$.

 ### Clusters of Local MRA for period time